kjetilho/rl-bareos/README.md

 __`bareos::client::ipv6`__: Whether to listen on IPv6 when available.
 This is by default set to `false` on Windows due to a bug in Bareos.

+__`bareos::client::package`__: The name of the package(s) to install.
+The default is chosen based on operatingsystem and implementation.
+On Windows this is set to an empty array since the package name contains the version number, and Puppet usually will not be able to install the package.
+In other words, the Bareos client must be installed before Puppet is run.

-In addition, you can manage the service, the port number, the location of the log file, the pid file and the working directory, but this should not be necessary to do.
+In addition, you can manage the service name, the port number, the location of the log file, the pid file and the working directory, but this should not be necessary to do.

 ## Jobs